-Although most of treating heart failure is changing your lifestyle and taking your medicines correctly, procedures and surgeries still play a role.
+Although treating heart failure mostly consists of changing your lifestyle and taking your medicines correctly, procedures and surgeries can still play a role.

 When your heart is weakened, gets too large, and does not pump blood very well, you are at high risk for life-threatening heartbeats.